 2. The EPO shall pay the complainant 800 euros costs.”

-Other ILOAT decisions this week displays how badly some staff members were treated.
+Other ILOAT decisions this week display how badly some staff members were treated.
 In Case 4427, dating back to 2008 (!), the EPO had to pay 50.000 Swiss francs in moral damages plus costs in the amount of 8000 Swiss francs.

 “9. (…) the Vice-President provided no comparison, in the impugned decision of July 2013, between the complainant’s duties in his examiner’s post and the complainant’s grade.
 Neither was there an attempt to explain that in transferring the complainant, the EPO showed due regard, in both form and substance, for his dignity, particularly by providing him with work of the same level of responsibilities as he performed in his previous post and matching his qualifications (…).
 In the second place (…) the Vice-President did not provide an explanation to counter the IAC’s conclusion that the EPO’s argument that the complainant was transferred to DG1 because it needed staff was completely unconvincing in the complainant’s case.
 Neither did the Vice-President explain how the rotation policy applied to the complainant given that his transfer was not on loan and without time limit.
 Moreover, in light of the majority’s comparison of the relative interests of the EPO and the complainant in the transfer and its conclusion that the transfer was not in the interest of either party, it was not enough for the Vice-President to disagree merely by accepting the position of the minority of the IAC on the issue.
 Rather, it was necessary for him to explain why he disagreed with the opinion of the majority.